Real structures on complex algebraic varieties with a reductive group action: Real structures on varieties with a torus action

 \begin{example}{(see \cite[Section 4.1]{DL22})} Let $T \simeq \G_{m,\C}$, let $\sigma:=\sigma_1$ (the real group structure corresponding to the circle $\Sone$), and let $\omega=\X_\Q \simeq \Q$.
 Let $Y$ be the complex surface with the real structure $\rho_Y$ whose corresponding real form is the real sphere $\mathbb{S}^2:=\Spec(\R[x,y,z]/(x^2+y^2+z^2-1))$.
 Let $\DDD:=\{1\} \otimes D$, where $D:=\{ 1-z=x+iy=0\}$ is a Cartier divisor on $Y=\mathbb{S}_\C^2$, and let $h\colon \Z \to \C(Y)^*,\ n \mapsto (1-z)^{-n}$.
 Then $(\omega,Y,\DDD)$ is an AH datum, the pair $(\rho_Y,h)$ satisfies \eqref{eq:monoid homomorphism}, and the corresponding $(T,\sigma)$-equivariant real structure $\mu_{[\omega,(Y,\rho_{Y}),\DDD,h]}$ on $X:=Z[\omega,Y,\DDD]$ corresponds to the real $\mathbb{S}^1$-variety $\mathbb{S}^3$ whose quotient $f\colon \mathbb{S}^3 \to \mathbb{S}^3/\mathbb{S}^1 \simeq \mathbb{S}^2$ is an \emph{algebraic model} of the famous Hopf fibration (which means that the continuous map $\mathbb{S}^3(\R) \to \mathbb{S}^2(\R)$ induced by $f$ is the Hopf fibration).
 Let us note that, in this example, it is not possible to reduce to the case $h=1$. \end{example}

-As mentioned already, Theorem \ref{th:AH real affine} provides a complete answer to question \ref{item: existence part of Key-Prob3} of the Key Problem for affine $T$ -varieties.
-It is then natural to ask what about question \ref{item: quantity part of Key-Prob3} of the Key Problem for these varieties.
-Unfortunately, for an arbitrary affine $T$-variety $X$, the group $\Aut^T(X)$ can be quite wild, and so in general we cannot say much about the cardinal of the set $\H^1(\Gamma,\Aut^T(X))$ that parametrizes the equivalence classes of equivariant real structures on $X$.
+As mentioned already, Theorem \ref{th:AH real affine} provides a complete answer to Question \ref{item: existence part of Key-Prob3} of the Key Problem for affine $T$-varieties.
+It is then natural to ask what about an answer for Question \ref{item: quantity part of Key-Prob3} of the Key Problem for these varieties.
+Unfortunately, for an arbitrary affine $T$-variety $X$, the group $\Aut^T(X)$ can be quite wild, and so in general it is hard enough even to determine if the set $\H^1(\Gamma,\Aut^T(X))$, which parametrizes the equivalence classes of equivariant real structures on $X$, is finite or not.

 \begin{works}\ \begin{itemize}

 \item Descent data and $\K$-forms for affine complexity-one $T$-varieties, with $\K$ an arbitrary field, have been studied by Langlois in \cite{Lan15}; in particular, if $\K=\R$ and the real group structure $\sigma$ on $T$ is equivalent to $\sigma_0^{\times n_0}\times\sigma_2^{\times n_2}$ (no $\sigma_1$ factor), then \cite[Theorem 5.10]{Lan15} coincides with Theorem \ref{th:AH real affine}.